NABE Hall of Fame

 The Adam Smith Award

 Each year since 1982, the NABE president has selected an Adam Smith Award recipient based upon leadership in the profession and the application of economic principles and knowledge in the workplace and policy arenas.
-The 2016 recipient was William White of the OECD.
+The 2017recipient was Raghuram Rajan of The University of Chicago Booth School of Business.

 Paul A. Volcker Lifetime Achievement Award